A line of credit your bank provides when you need to withdraw more money than you have available.

 High rate of approval

-Typically, your business will be able to arrange an overdraft without any issue.
+Typically, you will be able to arrange a business overdraft without any issue.

 Quick to arrange